GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/15-Feedback.md

 ---
 title: "Feedback"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 10
-objectives:
+questions:
+- "How to get and handle feedback?"
+outcomes:
-- "Describe the objectives and learning outcomes of this session."
+- "Describe how to get and handle feedback."
 keypoints:
-- "Reflect upon concepts around learning, training and teaching."
-- "Internalize and learn to mentally structure several ideas and concepts related to learning, training and teaching."
+- "Feedback is hard."
 ---